aio-libs/aiobotocore/CONTRIBUTING.rst

 * classes/methods being moved to new files
 * bodies of overridden methods updated

-To ensure we catch and reflect this changes in aiobotocore, the test_patches.py file has the hashes of the parts of botocore we need to manually validate changes in.
+To ensure we catch and reflect this changes in aiobotocore, the :file:`test_patches.py` file has the hashes of the parts of botocore we need to manually validate changes in.

-test_patches.py file needs to be updated in two scenarios:
+:file:`test_patches.py` file needs to be updated in two scenarios:

 1. You're bumping the supported botocore/aiohttp version.
-In this case a failure in test_patches.py means you need to validate the section of code in aiohttp/botocore that no longer matches the hash in test_patches.py to see if any changes need to be reflected in aiobotocore which overloads, on depends on the code which triggered the hash mismatch.
-This could there are new parameters we weren't expecting, parameters that are no longer passed to said overriden function(s), or an overridden function which calls a modified botocore method.
+In this case a failure in :file:`test_patches.py` means you need to validate the section of code in aiohttp/botocore that no longer matches the hash in test_patches.py to see if any changes need to be reflected in aiobotocore which overloads, on depends on the code which triggered the hash mismatch.
+This could there are new parameters we weren't expecting, parameters that are no longer passed to said overridden function(s), or an overridden function which calls a modified botocore method.
 If this is a whole class collision the checks will be more extensive.
 2. You're implementing missing aiobotocore functionality, in which case you need to add entries for all the methods in botocore/aiohttp which you are overriding or depending on private functionality.
 For special cases, like when private attributes are used, you may have to hash the whole class so you can catch any case where the private property is used/updated to ensure it matches our expectations.

-After you've validated the changes, you can update the hash in test_patches.py.
+After you've validated the changes, you can update the hash in :file:`test_patches.py`.

 One would think we could just write enough unittests to catch all cases, however, this is impossible for two reasons: